openSUSE/news-o-o/_posts/2010-10-09-opensuse-weekly-news-issue-144-is-out.markdown

 ####  [Nelson Marques: Fortune favors the bold!](http://nmarques.digitalwhores.net/2010/10/02/fortune-favors-the-bold/)

-"2010 will for sure be the â€˜year of strategyâ€™, as Iâ€™m seeing many people in several distributions (ex: Fedora, openSUSE) placing an awesome effort into it.
+"2010 will for sure be the ‘year of strategy’, as I’m seeing many people in several distributions (ex: Fedora, openSUSE) placing an awesome effort into it.

-During what Iâ€™ve seen from many strategical teams working on the field, there is one thing that came into my attention, and which has actually been giving me lots of thinking around itâ€¦ â€˜user baseâ€™ definitionsâ€¦ There is a huge concern about technical skilled individuals and integrating them into the community, and often the most less demanding users are often ignored or at some point marginalizedâ€¦ Why does this happen?
-Lets think about this â€˜less technical orientedâ€™ users and their needs and how they fullfil them!"
+During what I’ve seen from many strategical teams working on the field, there is one thing that came into my attention, and which has actually been giving me lots of thinking around it… ‘user base’ definitions… There is a huge concern about technical skilled individuals and integrating them into the community, and often the most less demanding users are often ignored or at some point marginalized… Why does this happen?
+Lets think about this ‘less technical oriented’ users and their needs and how they fullfil them!"